← Back to Learning Hub

 Williams, K. (2022) Student learning and feedback.

-What to notice: The reference has an author, year and title, but no publisher, journal, URL or DOI.
+The reference has an author, year and title, but no publisher, journal, URL or DOI.

 Patel, R. (2019) 'Mental health policy in schools', Journal of Advanced Physics, 8(1), pp. 10-18.

-What to notice: The article topic and journal title do not seem to fit naturally together.
+The article topic and journal title do not seem to fit naturally together.

-Example 3: too little to verify
+Too little to verify

 NHS (2021) Guidance for practice.